-Because of the colonial past of several Francophone nations characterized by a low vitality of Protestantism in France and Belgium (the colonizing countries), French-speaking Africa countries were often regarded as the “poor man” of the evangelical world.
-Missiologically, because this part of the world is culturally difficult and little-known by the evangelical world (which is dominated by the American and Anglo-Saxon culture), French-speaking Africa has often been neglected.
+Because of the colonial past of several Francophone nations characterized by a low vitality of Protestantism in France and Belgium (the colonizing countries), French-speaking African countries were often regarded as the “poor man” of the evangelical world.
+Missiologically, because this part of the world is culturally difficult and little-known by the evangelical world (which is dominated by the American and Anglo-Saxon culture), French-speaking African has often been neglected.

 Among Francophone nations today many still hold true to traditional beliefs.
 To the north, former French colonies including Niger, Mali, and Mauritania are predominantly Muslim.

-French-speaking Africa countries during these last decades have been through times of unprecedented violence.
+French-speaking African countries during these last decades have been through times of unprecedented violence.
 Almost every French-speaking country in the sub-Sahara has experienced a political and/or military crisis causing displacement of populations and deaths amounting sometimes to thousands, as in Rwanda and in D.R.
 Congo.
 There has also been a great expansion of Islam as well as a resurgence of the African traditional religions.

 Our God in his sovereignty has often used war to facilitate the propagation of the gospel through refugees and migrants and to accelerate the missionary movement.
-French-speaking Africa countries are gradually becoming a provider of missionaries to other parts of the continent and to the rest of the world.
+French-speaking African countries are gradually becoming a provider of missionaries to other parts of the continent and to the rest of the world.

 Today, the future of the Church in the French-speaking world depends mainly upon the French-speaking churches of Africa, which are becoming strong and expressing a remarkable vitality.
 These churches must resolutely take on the challenge of the evangelization of the French-speaking countries in the rest of the world which are often very secularized and difficult to evangelize.